rtasalem/ch-tab-api/README.md

 # ch-tab-api
-GraphQL API for querying and mutating data stored in Azure Cosmos DB (for Mongo DB) for the Take A Bao website.
+GraphQL API for querying and mutating data stored in Azure Cosmos DB for the Take A Bao website.
 ## Prerequisites
 - Docker
 - Docker Compose